-🍱 What is Inari Sushi?
+🍱 What Is Inari Sushi?

 Inari sushi (稲荷寿司), also called Inarizushi, is a type of Japanese sushi.
-It consists of seasoned fried tofu pouches, called Inari age, filled with sushi rice.
+It consists of seasoned fried tofu pouches, called Inari Age, filled with sushi rice.

-The thin tofu pouches are often seasoned with soy sauce and sugar, or cooked in a dashi broth, resulting in a tender and juicy texture.
+The thin tofu pouches are often seasoned with soy sauce and sugar or cooked in a dashi broth, resulting in a tender and juicy texture.

-🥣 How to Make Inari Sushi
+🥣 How to Make It

 Here is what you will need to make inari sushi: